Halsrl/Halsrl/README.md

 ## Hi there 👋

-# Everything is gobba be happy!!
+# Everything is gonna be happy!!

 - 🔭 I’m currently working on my home
 - 🌱 I’m currently learning AI software